patrickamsler/bootcamp-search-index/Readme.md

 ```

 ### Challenge 2 - Consume messages from multiple services
+In the second part of the  challenge, you need the extend the Quarkus app in order to index person data and their associated addresses from two separate backend services: the person service and the address service.
+The solution must handle the relationship between persons and their multiple addresses, as well as updates to addresses, ensuring data consistency and search performance.

 ![Architecture Diagram](doc/images/challenge2.png)

+* Assume there are two backends, person service and address service, each sending its own data to the Kafka topic.
+* To simplify the challenge, assume that an address message is always sent after its associated person message, and the ordering of the messages in a partition is guaranteed.
+* A person can have multiple addresses, and the indexer should store this relationship in Elasticsearch.
+* Ensure that updates to a person's addresses, such as adding a new address, are reflected in Elasticsearch.

 ### Challenge 3 - Improve the Indexer Service